 As a community they practice as much separatism from we "English" as possible and practical (Note: that if someone is not Amish then they are considered English).
 The "English" title has nothing to do with having any British ancestry but refers only to the language most of us speak.
 The members of our neighboring Old Order Amish community speak a form of Pennsylvania Dutch although their Testament (Bible) is written in Old German.

-They attend small local Amish schools from grades 1 through 8 where they will also learn "book English" the same as kids in English schools.
+The children attend small local Amish schools from grades 1 through 8 where they will also learn "book English" the same as kids in English schools.
 They may put up a one room schoolhouse every few miles to educate the children in that area or may even use one of the community members' homes if it is feasible.
 The Amish are definitely a practical group and even though they reject much, English technology it is all tempered with reason in an emergency.
 If you are chopping firewood and gash your leg with an axe no one is going to fault you for getting a ride to the hospital by car from an English neighbor.

 Practical might be an understatement.